 Margins

-A small subset of thoughts that pass through my mind
+A small subset of my many thoughts